Mormonism and polygamy: 1904 Second Manifesto

-It was not until 1904, under the leadership of church president Joseph F. Smith, that the church completely banned new plural marriages worldwide.
-Not surprisingly, rumors persisted of marriages performed after the 1890 Manifesto, and beginning in January 1904, testimony given in the Smoot hearings made it clear that plural marriage had not been completely extinguished.
+It was not until 1904, under the leadership of church president Joseph F. Smith, that the church completely banned new polygamous marriages worldwide.
+Not surprisingly, rumors persisted of marriages performed after the 1890 Manifesto, and beginning in January 1904, testimony given in the Smoot hearings made it clear that polygamy had not been completely extinguished.

-The ambiguity was ended in the General Conference of April 1904, when Smith issued the "Second Manifesto," an emphatic declaration that prohibited plural marriage and proclaimed that offenders would be subject to church discipline.
+The ambiguity was ended in the General Conference of April 1904, when Smith issued the "Second Manifesto", an emphatic declaration that prohibited new polygamous marriages and proclaimed that offenders would be subject to church discipline.
 It declared that any who participated in additional plural marriages, and those officiating, would be excommunicated from the church.
 Those disagreeing with the Second Manifesto included apostles Matthias F. Cowley and John W. Taylor, who both resigned from the Quorum of the Twelve.
 Cowley retained his membership in the church, but Taylor was later excommunicated.

-Although the Second Manifesto ended the official practice of new plural marriages, existing plural marriages were not automatically dissolved.
-Many Mormons, including prominent church leaders, maintained existing plural marriages into the 1940s and 1950s.
+Although the Second Manifesto ended the official practice of new polygamous marriages, existing ones were not automatically dissolved.
+Many Mormons, including prominent church leaders, maintained their polygamy into the 1940s and 1950s.

 In 1943, the First Presidency learned that apostle Richard R. Lyman was cohabitating with a woman other than his legal wife.
 As it turned out, in 1925 Lyman had begun a relationship which he defined as a polygamous marriage.
 Unable to trust anyone else to officiate, Lyman and the woman exchanged vows secretly.
 By 1943, both were in their seventies.
 Lyman was excommunicated on November 12, 1943.
 The Quorum of the Twelve provided the newspapers with a one-sentence announcement, stating that the ground for excommunication was violation of the law of chastity.